callixte-girard/Pocket2Notion/README.md

 ### 1) Export your Pocket data in order to use it as an input file for Notion

-Go to https://getpocket.com/export and click Export HTML File.
+Go to the [Pocket export page](https://getpocket.com/export) and click Export HTML File.

 You can also do it manually from the Pocket app :
 Go to your Pocket Settings (click on your profile photo in the upper right corner of the screen) then click on Export.